kktsuji/arxiv-bot/README.md

 Notify to webhooks of new papers on arXiv.

-Generate a brief and short summary of papers by using by OpenAI's ChatGPT.
+Generate a brief and short summary of papers by using OpenAI's ChatGPT.

 ## Webhook Settings